kellie-cat/dental-quiz/README.md

 1. Trial and error and patience are key for JavaScript.
 Many times I tried many lines of code that did not work.
 I learned to just keep trying.
 2. Issue: I thought I had correctly programmed the correct and incorrect scores to increment... only to discover the incorrect score kept going up if the user clicked on the wrong answer again.
    Cause: The answer buttons were still able to be clicked and the event listenter kept calling the relevant increment score functions when they were clicked.
-   Solution: I fixed this issue by disabling the incorrect buttons once they were pressed.
+   Solution: I fixed this issue by disabling the incorrect buttons once they were pressed, when the next question button is pressed, all buttons become active again.
 3. Issue: I wanted to highlight the feedback area when it was given, and tried to add animation.
-This proved difficult as I am not familiar with JavaScript libraries and frameworks yet.
+This proved difficult.
    Cause: I am not familiar with frameworks and libraries yet and hope to learn more in the future.
    Solution: I eventually settled on a simpler CSS animation and added JavaScript frameworks and libraries to my learning goals.
 4. Issue: The index.html page returned a JavaScript error during testing.